-Flu vaccination - All patient-facing staff are required to have the flu vaccination on an annual basis, provided free of charge by the Trust.
-Staff have a responsibility to encourage adherence with policy amongst colleagues, visitors and patients and should challenge those who do not comply.
-You are also required to keep up to date with the latest infection control guidance via the documents' library section on the intranet.
+Flu vaccination - the Trust's expectation is that all patient-facing staff have an annual flu vaccination, provided free of charge by the Trust.
+Staffs have a responsibility to encourage adherence with policy amongst colleagues, visitors and patients and should challenge those who do not comply.
+You are also required to keep up to date with the latest infection control guidance via the documents library section on the intranet.

-10. No smoking
+10. No Smoking